FabienGadet0/test1/README.md

 Since there are 2 containers and the database need to initialize first i suggest to not run everything in one time but in two like this :

 ```
+cd ./scripts
 docker-compose up db
 ```

 And in a separate terminal :

 ```
+cd ./scripts
 docker-compose up pipeline
 ```

 ## Connect to the database

 Once both are running you can execute in a new terminal `psql` directly in the database container to query what you want,
-(it will prompt for a password , the default password is `pwd`)
-just run this :
+(it will prompt for a password , the default password is `pwd`) just run this :

 ```

-docker exec -it test1-db-1 psql -h localhost -U user -d production -W
+docker exec -it nameofthecontainer psql -h localhost -U user -d production -W

 ```